Parnall & Sons

-Parnall & Sons Ltd was a shop and ship fitting and aircraft component manufacturer in Bristol, England.
+Parnall & Sons Limited was a shop and ship fitting and aircraft component manufacturer in Bristol, England.
 The original company was set up in 1820 by William Parnall in Narrow Wine Street, initially making weights and measures, before expanding into shop keeping equipment and shop fittings.

 By the 1880s Parnall & Sons was the largest shop fitting company in England with showrooms in Narrow Wine Street and Fairfax Street, a scale works at Fishponds and branches in London and Swansea.
 The scales and weighing machines produced at the Fishponds foundry on Parnall Road included the hardy Patent Agate Hand Scales and the Patent National Balances invented by Mr Parnall, which sold 20,000 in 10 years.
 In 1889 the company expanded into shopfronts, including glasswork and iron architecture and had over 400 employees.
 By the 1890s "there is hardly a city or town in Great Britain where their productions are not known and appreciated".
-Weighing machine production was phased out after W & T Avery Ltd. was associated and the company concentrated on its well-known shop-front business.
+Weighing machine production was phased out after W & T Avery was associated and the company concentrated on its well-known shop-front business.
 The foundry was later sold to George Adlam & Sons the iron founders and brewers engineers.

-During the First World War the company started manufacture of aeroplanes and seaplanes, producing over 600 by 1918.
-George Geach Parnall left the company soon afterwards, who eventually went on to form Parnall Aircraft Ltd and successfully continued aircraft design and manufacture elsewhere in Bristol.
+During World War I, the company started manufacture of aeroplanes and seaplanes, producing over 600 by 1918.
+George Parnall left the company soon afterwards, who eventually went on to form Parnall and successfully continued aircraft design and manufacture elsewhere in Bristol.

 Between the wars

-In 1923, Parnall & Sons Ltd moved to Lodge Causeway, Fishponds, in Bristol into a former factory of the Cosmos Engineering aeroengines company.
+In 1923, Parnall & Sons moved to Lodge Causeway, Fishponds, in Bristol into a former factory of the Cosmos Engineering aeroengines company.
 The company resumed manufacture of shopfronts, including the bronze shopfronts and display cases in Piccadilly Circus tube station and steel canopies at the Savoy Hotel and the Shakespeare Memorial Theatre in Stratford-on-Avon.

 High-profile work included the internal fittings for passenger liners, including the outfit of the Tourist class dining room on the RMS Britannic built at Harland & Wolff for the White Star Line in the late 1920s.
 In addition they also branched out into refrigerated and cold storage units, executive office furniture, and gained expertise in the fabrication of plastics leading to the formation of a plastics division.

 The Second World War

-Once again the Air Ministry turned to the company for aircraft manufacturing, and the factory in Fishponds produced airframe components and fuselage sections in metal and wood for a range of RAF and FAA aircraft.
+Once again the Air Ministry turned to the company for aircraft manufacturing, and the factory in Fishponds produced airframe components and fuselage sections in metal and wood for a range of Royal Air Force and Federal Aviation Administration aircraft.

 Manufacture throughout the war years included wings for De Havilland Tiger Moth and Airspeed Oxford trainers, wing flaps for Fairey Barracuda torpedo-bombers and Handley Page Halifax heavy bombers, fuselages for Shorts Stirling heavy bombers and Airspeed Horsa gliders, and tail planes for Bristol Beaufighter heavy fighter.